Cancer.Net Specialty Editor: Childhood Cancers

 University of Chicago's Comer Children's Hospital, Chicago, IL

 Dr. Susan Lerner Cohn is a highly respected expert in pediatric cancers and blood diseases.
 She is a leading authority on neuroblastoma, a cancer of nerve cells that is the most common type of cancer found in infants.
-She is currently a professor of pediatrics, the Acting Chief of the section of pediatric hematology/oncology, and the Dean for Clinical Research, Biological Sciences Division at the University of Chicago.
+She is currently a professor of pediatrics, the Chief of the section of pediatric hematology/oncology/ and stem cell transplant, and the Dean for Clinical Research, Biological Sciences Division at the University of Chicago.

-A prolific author, Dr. Cohn has published more than 200 peer-reviewed journal articles, several book chapters, and has co-edited two books.
-She is a member of the editorial board for the Journal of Clinical Oncology and Pediatric Blood and Cancer.
-She is also a reviewer for many prominent journals, including the New England Journal of Medicine, Cancer Research, and Blood.
-She also recently served on ASCO’s Board of Directors and is the past ASCO Treasurer.
+A prolific author, Dr. Cohn has published more than 225 peer-reviewed journal articles, several book chapters, and has co-edited two books.
+She is a member of the editorial board for Pediatric Blood and Cancer, and she is a reviewer for many prominent journals, including the New England Journal of Medicine, Cancer Research, the Journal of Clinical Oncology, and Blood.
+She is a current member of the Board of Directors for the Conquer Cancer Foundation, and the St.Baldrick’s Foundation.
+She previously served on ASCO’s Board of Directors and is the past ASCO Treasurer.
+Dr Cohn is a Fellow of ASCO (FASCO), and she received the 2016 American Society of Clinical Oncology (ASCO) Pediatric Oncology Award.